The Liberty Bell Timeline Scavenger Hunt

 This post contains affiliate links.

-The Liberty Bell
+The Liberty Bell Facts

 One of the iconic symbols of America’s independence is the Liberty Bell.

-The Liberty Bell had very humble beginnings – it was originally ordered by the colonial Assembly of Pennsylvania to hang in the State House.
-The bell would be rung to announce meetings and important events.
+The Liberty Bell had very humble beginnings.
+The colonial Assembly of Pennsylvania originally ordered it to hang in the State House.
+They would ring the bell to announce meetings and important events.

 Did you know:

-- The old State House bell was first called the “Liberty Bell” by a group trying to outlaw slavery.
+- The old State House bell was first called the Liberty Bell by a group trying to outlaw slavery.
 These abolitionists remembered the words on the bell and, in the 1830s, adopted it as a symbol of their cause.

 - Beginning in the late 1800s, the Liberty Bell traveled around the country to expositions and fairs to help heal the divisions of the Civil War.

-- The bell weighs 2080 pounds and is made of 70 percent copper, 25 percent tin, and small amounts of lead, zinc, gold and silver.
+- The bell weighs 2080 pounds and is made of 70 percent copper, 25 percent tin, and small amounts of lead, zinc, gold, and silver.

-The Liberty Bell at Liberty Square
+The Liberty Bell at the Magic Kingdom

 Did you know that a second generation Liberty Bell can be found in Liberty Square at the Magic Kingdom?
 This bell was cast in 1989 from the same mold as the original bell that hangs in Philadelphia.

-Your children can search for the answers using these websites:
+Tweens can search for the answers using these websites: